shiltemann/CTF-writeups-public/README.md

 HV15-XXXX-XXXX-XXXX-XXXX-XXXX
 ```

-To check your answer and claim your points, signup and submit [here](https://www.hacking-lab.com/cases/8891-santas-leak/8891-santas-leak-wargame.html?event=979&case=1283) (signup needed)
+To check your answer and claim your points, signup and submit [here](https://www.hacking-lab.com/cases/8891-santas-leak/8891-santas-leak-wargame.html?event=979&case=1283)

 (will post writeups after Christmas)